Federal University of Pará

-The Federal University of Pará (Universidade Federal do Pará, UFPA) is one of the three public universities maintained by the Brazilian federal government in the state of Pará.
-It was ranked as the 15th largest Brazilian university in a 2011 academic ranking by the number of enrollments.
-The university has over 60,000 students enrolled in its courses, which are offered across its many campuses in the cities of Belém, Abaetetuba, Altamira, Ananindeua, Bragança, Castanhal, Cametá, Capanema, Breves, Tucuruí and Soure.
+The Federal University of Pará (Universidade Federal do Pará, UFPA) is one of the public universities maintained by the Brazilian federal government in the state of Pará.
+The university, with + 50,000 students enrolled in its courses, operates across multiple campuses in the cities of Belém, Abaetetuba, Altamira, Ananindeua, Bragança, Castanhal, Cametá, Capanema, Breves, Tucuruí and Soure.
 Among UFPA research teams, there are many nationally recognized groups, particularly in the fields of genetics, parasitology, tropical diseases and geosciences.

+Structure

-The Federal University of Pará is the largest institution in the North region of Brazil by enrollment and is a reference in the areas of Biomedical Sciences and Biology research, this last one mainly because of the Amazon Rainforest.
+The Federal University of Pará is the largest institution in both the North region of Brazil and the entire Amazon by enrollment and is a reference in the areas of Biomedical Sciences and Biology research, this last one mainly because of the Amazon rainforest.
+Also, it is widely regarded as the best university in the northern region of Brazil and throughout the Amazon biome.

-It was founded in 1957, as a non-profit public higher education institution located in the large city of Belem, Para.
+It was founded in 1957, as a non-profit public higher education institution located in the large city of Belém, Pará.
 The university is officially accredited/recognised by the Brazilian Ministry of Education as a prominent, coeducational higher education institution.